 - (A) A gain or loss on a financial asset measured at fair value through other comprehensive income recognized in other comprehensive income, except for impairment gains or losses and foreign exchange gains and losses, until the financial asset is derecognized or reclassified. - (B) When the financial asset is derecognized the cumulative gain or loss previously recognized in other comprehensive income is reclassified from equity to profit or loss as a reclassification adjustment. - (C) Interest revenue is calculated by using the effective interest method.
-This is calculated by applying the effective interest rate to the gross carrying amount or the below calculation conditions:
+This is calculated by applying the effective interest rate to the gross carrying amount of a financial asset except for: